STREET WORKOUT FREESTYLE

 11.1.2 The Viewers’ Choice Award will be awarded to the Participant who has obtained the loudest ovations from the viewers, measured with a special sound level meter.

-11.1.3 The Viewers’ Choice Award will not affect the judges’ valuations and it will not grant the Participants the right to appeal the valuations.
+11.1.3 The Viewers’ Choice Award will not affect the judges’ evaluations and it will not grant the Participants the right to appeal the evaluations.

-11.1.4 The Viewers’ Choice Award gives the awarded Participant a title that can be used in the further athlete’s career (The Winner of the Viewers’ Choice Award of the SWWC 2016).
+11.1.4 The Viewers’ Choice Award gives the awarded Participant a title that can be used in the further athlete’s career (The Winner of the Viewers’ Choice Award of the SW World Championship 2017).

 12. OTHER PROVISIONS

-12.1 The Federation is entitled to invite at its own request special guests and representatives of the member organisations in addition to the Participants.
+12.1 The Federation is entitled to invite at its own request special guests and representatives of the member organizations in addition to the Participants.

-12.2 The program of the SWWC 2016 is intended only for the Participants and the special guests invited by the Federation.
+12.2 The program of the SW World Championship 2017 is intended only for the Participants and the special guests invited by the Federation.

-12.3 In the event any Participant brings along to the SWWC 2016 any other person (family member, relative, parent, child, friend, etc.) such Participant is responsible for covering of all costs of such additional person (travel, accommodation, catering, entertainment, etc.).
+12.3 In the event that any Participant brings along to the SW World Championship 2017 any other person (family member, relative, parent, child, friend, etc.), such Participant is responsible for covering all costs of such additional person (travel, accommodation, catering, entertainment, etc.).
 The Participants will be allowed to spend time with such persons only after the end of the competition.

-12.4 The Federation is entitled to modify or supplement the above stated specific terms regarding the SWWC 2016, if, in the reasonable opinion of the Federation, it becomes necessary or useful based on the observations and experience of the Federation.
+12.4 The Federation is entitled to modify or supplement the above stated specific terms regarding the SW World Championship 2017, if, in the reasonable opinion of the Federation, it becomes necessary or useful based on the observations and experience of the Federation.

-13. CRITERIA FOR SELECTION OF PARTICIPANTS FOR THE STREET WORKOUT FREESTYLE WORLD CHAMPIONSHIP 2016
+13. CRITERIA FOR SELECTION OF PARTICIPANTS FOR THE SW WORLD CHAMPIONSHIP 2017

-13.6 The Federation and the Organizers of WSWCF Street Workout National Championships 2016 are not liable for any Selected Participant’s inability to travel to the SWWC 2016 competition venue.
-In case if any Selected Participant from any Participant Country does not have the possibility to travel, obtain visa to Russia, ensure the required insurance, or has any other reason preventing him from participation, the right to participate in the Street Workout World Championship 2016 passes to the Participant with the next highest score just behind the Selected Participant according to the final ranking in the WSWCF Street Workout National Championship of that Participant Country.
+13.8 The Federation and the Organizers of WSWCF SW National Championships 2017 are not liable for any Selected Participant’s inability to travel to the SW World Championship 2017 competition venue.
+In case any Selected Participant from any Country does not have the possibility to travel, obtain visa to Russia, ensure the required insurance, or has any other reason preventing him from participation, the right to participate in the SW World Championship 2017 passes on to the Participant with the next highest score after the Selected Participant according to the final rankings in the WSWCF Street Workout National Championship of the particular Country.